eug48/uppalavannarama-preview/index.md

 Please note that Ayya Suvira has not accepted dana bookings, i.e. with the sole purpose of meal donation, or meal invitations since 2021.
 There is no fixed alms-route time or location (alms-route may vary without notice).

 ## Contact

-Mon-Sat 5:30pm-6:30pm, phone 0474961152 (exact days may vary so feel free to leave a text message).

 Monastic contact: uppalavannarama.sangha[at]gmail.com